 Commercial Dispute Resolution

-In 2006, Clare was instructed by Holman, Fenwick and Willan in a 12 week trial in the Commercial Court: Abu Dhabi Investment Company v Clarkson EWHC 1267 (Comm).
+- Clare was instructed by Holman, Fenwick & Willan in a 12 week trial in the Commercial Court: Abu Dhabi Investment Company v Clarkson EWHC 1267 (Comm).
 The Claimants had invested in a joint venture container shipping line which was to be operated from Abu Dhabi: Abu Dhabi Container Lines (“ADCL”).
 ADCL purchased 10 container vessels to run on its line at a cost of about USD$400million.
 ADCL failed within months of its inception.
 Proceedings were brought against the ship brokers who had advised the Claimants, the joint venture partner who it was found had fraudulently misrepresented the earning capacity and viability of the vessels, and the bank who had provided funding for the venture.

 - Acting for a flooring supplier which succeeded at trial in a claim relating to the payment for, and supply of, goods.